Makran: Etymology

-The southern part of Balochistan is called Kech Makran on Pakistani side and Makran on the Iranian side which is also the name of a former Iranian province.
+The southern part of Balochistan is called Kech Makran on the Pakistani side and Makran on the Iranian side which is also the name of a former Iranian province.
 The location corresponds to that of the Maka satrapy in Achaemenid times.
 The Sumerian trading partners of Magan are identified with Makran.
 In Varahamihira's Brihat Samhita, there is a mention of a tribe called Makara inhabiting the lands west of India.
 Arrian used the term Ichthyophagi (Ancient Greek for "fish eaters") for inhabitants of coastal areas, which has led to a suggestion to derive Makran from the modern Persian term māhī khorān, meaning "fish eaters".

 History

 Earliest settlements

-The Kech-Makran region in southwestern Pakistan, along Kech River, was inhabited as early as the 5th millennium BC.
+The Kech-Makran region in southwestern Pakistan, along Kech River, was inhabited as early as the 5th millennium BCE.
 The site of Miri Qalat was investigated by French and Pakistani archaeologists from 1987 to 2007.
 Later, the site of Shahi-Tump, near Turbat, was also studied.